aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 domain.addBasePathMapping(api2, { basePath: 'boom' });
 ```

-You can specify the API `Stage` to which this base path URL will map to.
-By default, this will be the
+By default, the base path URL will map to the `deploymentStage` of the `RestApi`.
-`deploymentStage` of the `RestApi`.
+You can specify a different API `Stage` to which the base path URL will map to.

 ```ts
 declare const domain: apigateway.DomainName;